 Stockport Academy has a policy which allows disruptive students, or those failing to adhere to standards, to work away from their classmates for a limited period.
 The decision to use this sanction is taken only by the pastoral team or senior leadership team.
-When in the BIE facility the day begins at 8:25am and ends at 3:45pm.
+When in the BIE facility the day begins at 8:25am and ends at 2.55pm following a successful day in BIE.

-When in BIE, students will complete classwork and homework as set by their class teachers in line with curriculum plans and will receive support from the pastoral team in relation to their behaviour and their choices.
+When in BIE, students will complete classwork and homework in line with curriculum plans and will receive support from the pastoral team in relation to their behaviour and their choices.
 Where intervention is put into place this will be reviewed regularly.
 Intervention will also be monitored closely to ensure its' impact and effectiveness.
 Expectations for this space for students is that they complete work in silence throughout the day.
 Students are provided with break and lunch at the same time as the rest of the Academy, however, they do not leave the BIE room.
+If students receive a good/outstanding all day in BIE they will leave at 2.55pm.
+If students receive 2 fails then they will have to complete a detention at the end of the day.
+If students receive more than 2 fails, the head of year or senior leader team will decide on further action.